One of the mysteries of the English language finally explained.

-A rod with a sliding cursor formerly used for measuring distances and heights.
+A rod with a sliding cursor formerly used for measuring distances and heights, especially in navigation.

 - ‘In January 1472 he made observations of a comet, using his Jacob's staff, which were accurate enough to allow it to be identified with Halley's comet 210 years (and three returns of the 70 year period comet) later.’

 Mid 16th century (denoting a pilgrim's staff): alluding to St James ( Jacobus in ecclesiastical Latin), whose symbols are a pilgrim's staff and a scallop shell.

 In this article we explore how to impress employers with a spot-on CV.